-I’d say that Shirogane is the more mature out the two, if only just.
+I’d say that Shirogane is the more mature out of the two, if only just.
 To the general school body, he appears as the cool-headed and stoic council president that everyone worships, Kaguya included.
 However, his actual personality of a lovable goofball that studies himself to hell due to insecurities and his love issues make him endearing and relatable.
 He is also the better one out of them in terms of social interactions.
 Again, if only just.

-The titular Kaguya doesn’t really get as much as focus as her name would imply, but she is still the centerpiece of several stories.
+The titular Kaguya doesn’t really get as much focus as her name would imply, but she is still the centerpiece of several stories.
 While both Shirogane and Kaguya strive to best each other, Kaguya is the one taking it to the extreme, planning elaborated and highly convoluted shenanigans to make Shirogane confess to her.
 And it’s every bit as entertaining as you’d expect.

-At the same time she is surprisingly innocent and shy underneath both her graceful front and more callous nature.
+At the same time, she is surprisingly innocent and shy underneath both her graceful front and more callous nature.
 For example, she is almost completely oblivious to the concept of sexual activities, and unlike Shirogane, she is far more introverted and lacks much of a life experience due to being sheltered for so long.

-While I do feel that they lose some of their edge as clever masterminds due to the story’s shift away from the initial premise, it is their similarities and differences that ultimately compliment the other’s development.
+While I do feel that they lose some of their edge as clever masterminds due to the story’s shift away from the initial premise, it is their similarities and differences that ultimately complement the other’s development.
 Despite their rivalry, they care for each other immensely and grow thanks to the mutual support; Shirogane not so much aside from becoming more affable, but Kaguya learns how deep her friendship with him is, becomes more approachable and visibly caring, even if it is subtle.

 Aside from them you also have what is probably the series’ poster girl, Chika Fujiwara.
 A cheerful and hyperactive girl, Chika often serves to contrast the more brooding personalities as her peers while also adding the aforementioned wild card element into the different sitcom sections.
 And oh, what a joy she is.

 Despite coming off as somewhat ditzy, Chika is hilariously mischievous and shameless at times.
-If she feels like it, she will expose weaknesses of both Shirogane and Kaguya (the latter whom she sees as her best friend) for her own amusement.
-She is a constant delight to watch with her energetic and dramatic (even for this series) demeanor, and I can’t imagine the series being as memorable as it is without her on-board.
+If she feels like it, she will expose the weaknesses of both Shirogane and Kaguya (the latter whom she sees as her best friend) for her own amusement.
+She is a constant delight to watch with her energetic and dramatic (even for this series) demeanor, and I can’t imagine the series being as memorable as it is without her on board.

-Finally you have Ishigami, the student council’s reluctant and gloomy treasurer.
+Finally, you have Ishigami, the student council’s reluctant and gloomy treasurer.
 Despite not appearing as often as the above three, it’s hard not to care for him; he is seen as an outcast and has a very nihilistic outlook on life, but then you also get scenes of him correctly deducing the intentions of his peers, and then his bombastic rants to Shirogane.

 The same goes for the supporting cast, which isn’t that big, so the majority of them get enough characterization to make them stand out.

 Different segments may include the council’s friend Kashiwagi and her recent issues with her boyfriend, or Kaguya’s icily sarcastic maid Hayasaka, or even Shirogane’s younger sister Kei.
-Even more minor characters such the school principal Adolphe or Shirogane’s father - or even a completely random salary-man - are memorable additions.
+Even more minor characters such as the school principal Adolphe or Shirogane’s father - or even a completely random salary-man - are memorable additions.